colmap/colmap/doc/cli.rst

 - ``mapper``: Sparse 3D reconstruction / mapping of the dataset using SfM after performing feature extraction and matching.

+- ``hierarchical_mapper``: Sparse 3D reconstruction / mapping of the dataset
+  using hierarchical SfM after performing feature extraction and matching.
+  This parallelizes the reconstruction process by partitioning the scene into overlapping submodels and then reconstructing each submodel independently.
+  Finally, the overlapping submodels are merged into a single reconstruction.
+  It is recommended to run a few rounds of point triangulation and bundle adjustment after this step.

 - ``image_undistorter``: Undistort images and/or export them for MVS or to external dense reconstruction software, such as CMVS/PMVS.